plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 ### Update Device Metadata

 The `UpdateDeviceMetadata` command requests enable/disable shadow synchronization on the device.
+To define the expiration of command, set `UpdateDeviceMetadata.time_to_live` in nanoseconds(minimal 100ms).
+If the pending event is expired `DeviceMetadataUpdatePending.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the cloud skips it and will be removed by creating a new snapshot event.

 ### Get events